 The Local Filipino Culture

 The Philippines is a culturally diverse country and is a melting pot of eastern and western culture.
 The Filipino culture is closely related to the Malay culture of its neighbors like Malaysia and Indonesia.
-The Philippines is also heavily influenced by western culture like Spain and United States.
+The Philippines is also heavily influenced by western cultures like Spain and the United States.

-The Philippines is an archipelago with more than a thousand islands so expect a lot of boat trips and short hops via airplane.
+The Philippines is an archipelago with more than a thousand islands so expect a lot of long boat trips and short hops via airplane.
+Travel between provinces and major islands is relatively easy and centered to cater to foreign tourist with special tourist help desks in every major hub.
+This is also evident in the Government’s increased spending in the transportation infrastructure.